ThePyProgrammer/notes/docs/EL5131/woke_culture.md

 **Problem Exposed**: Hypersensitive woke activists often search through the old posts of hundreds of individuals instead of simply doing something useful with their lives.

+#### Johnny Depp
+Johnny Depp was fired from his roles in multiple movies including _Pirates of the Carribean_ and _Fantastic Beasts and where to find them_ due to allegations by his ex-wife, Amber Heard, that he had been sexually harrassing her over the course of their marriage, as was published in a 2018 article.
+Many companies came to distrust Depp, and many were quick to say "_I knew it_".
+When Johnny Depp later called a defamation lawsuit against Heard, it was revealed that the abuse wasn't as much one-sided as one was expecting, and that Depp had been psychologically and physically tortured by Amber Heard.

+**Problem Exposed**: Woke individuals are often quick to assume the culprits, instead of investigating the problem throroughly.
+This is a major problem associated with online vigilantism, where people operate outside the law to "fight crime" and "stop injustice", and try to find petty excuses to cancel others, often to boost their own egos

 |Impact|                 Negative                   |   Positive             |
 |:----:|:------------------------------------------:|:----------------------:|